2018 Clemson Tigers football team: Legacy

 Multiple analysts and media outlets have discussed the 2018 Clemson team as being one of the best in college football history, in league with 2001 Miami, 1995 Nebraska, and other all-time great teams, due to its historic margin of victory (32 points per game), record (15–0), and dominance in victories over highly ranked teams.
 Clemson became the first team in over forty years to beat two top 5 teams (AP Poll) by at least 25 points.
 Clemson accomplished the feat in 11 days.
 The Tigers won 13 of 15 games by at least 20 points, including the last ten in a row.

 The Tigers' national championship victory celebration at the White House made headlines due to the government shutdown.
-The White House residence staff, which would normally prepare the meal, was not working so President Donald Trump personally ordered large amounts of fast food including burgers, french fries and pizza, for the team.
+The White House residence staff, which would normally prepare the meal, was not working so President Donald Trump served them large amounts of fast food, including burgers, french fries and pizza, for the team.
 Despite widespread controversy, some of the Clemson players said they enjoyed the meal and the experience.